 Public opinion about drugs is not as liberal or positive as you might expect.
 The reasoning behind legalizing soft drugs to some extent is that people will use it anyway.
 So better have it legal, and by doing that, you make it less attractive to people.

 Don't we all remember how exciting the candy jar was when we were kids?
 Mostly because it was off-limits most of the time.
-Also, the thought is, this way, we can keep an eye on it, regulate it, provide assistance, and earn taxes on it.
+Also, the thought is, this way, we can keep an eye on it, regulate it, provide assistance, and earn taxes.

 The same thinking applies to prostitution.
 Again that is not the same thing as embracing it as part of normal life.